-In addition to this, time is set aside for optional subjects.
+In addition to the core subjects, time is set aside for optional subjects.
 A pupil can choose four options from those shown below.
 Pupils are expected to study at least one language - either ancient or modern - unless this has first been discussed with Mrs A Millar, Head of Modern Languages, and Mr P J Canning, Head of Curriculum.